 The Slippery Slope of “Should”

-The question of whether or not you “should” have known about a renter’s illicit activities rarely arises.
-An example of this could be that if you were to realize that your tenant is self-employed before you furnish them with a lease, then you should expect that they will be managing that business in the rental home.
-What’s more, if your renter had been evicted for loud parties in the past, you may be held accountable since you should have checked with their previous landlord about it.
-Undoubtedly, if you’ve done due diligence and did not find any signs of past problems, that will increase your likelihood of avoiding liability.
+Anyhow, if your renter had been evicted for noisy parties in the past, you may be held accountable since you should have checked with their previous landlord about it.
+If you’ve conducted due diligence and didn’t ascertain any evidence of past problems, that will augment your chances of avoiding liability.

 Addressing the Problem